scchess/Qualimap/doc/analysis.rst

 RNA-seq QC
 ----------

-RNA-seq QC reports quality control metrics and bias estimations which are specific for whole transcriptome sequencing, such as for example transcript coverage and 5'-3' bias.
-This analysis could be applied as complementary tool together with :ref:`BAM QC<bamqc>` and additionally to produce gene counts for further analysis with :ref:`Counts QC <countsqc>`.
+RNA-seq QC reports quality control metrics and bias estimations which are specific for whole transcriptome sequencing, inlcuding reads genomic origin, junction analysis, transcript coverage and 5'-3' bias computation.
+This analysis could be applied as a complementary tool together with :ref:`BAM QC<bamqc>` and additionally to produce gene counts for further analysis with :ref:`Counts QC <countsqc>`.

 To start a new RNA-seq QC analysis activate main menu item :menuselection:`File --> New Analysis --> RNA-seq QC`.